0cfernandes00/565_FinalProject/README.md

 [Live Website](https://harriskoko.github.io/VSCode-KTX-Viewer/)

 Users will have 3 different ways to access our work:
-- Inside of the glTF VSCode plugin, our tool is launched when users load a glTF with KTX2 textures
+- Inside of the glTF VSCode plugin, our tool is launched when users click the "Open KTX2 Viewer" button within the glTF preview
 - Our standalone website [github](https://github.com/HarrisKoko/VSCode-KTX-Viewer.git)
 - RenderDoc extension